Message from the Chair

 while in 2012 Carly Daniel-Hughes won the President's Excellence in Teaching Award (New Teacher).

-- Religion regularly hosts international conferences, most recently the 2009 meeting of the American Academy of Religion (with McGill and U. de Montréal), and the SSHRC-funded 2011 colloquium on History, Memory, and Jewish Identity.
-In 2014, we will co-host the Fifth Enoch Graduate Seminar with McGill, a biennial event previously held at Michigan, Princeton, Budapest, and Notre Dame, as well as the Tenth Annual International Society of Iranian Studies (ISIS) Conference, also with McGill.
+- Religion regularly hosts international conferences, including the 2009 meeting of the American Academy of Religion (with McGill and U. de Montréal), and the SSHRC-funded 2011 colloquium on History, Memory, and Jewish Identity.
+In 2014, we will co-host the SSHRC-funded Fifth Enoch Graduate Seminar with McGill, a biennial event previously held at Michigan, Princeton, Budapest, and Notre Dame, and the SSHRC-funded conference on "Coming Back to Life," both with McGill, as well as the Tenth Annual International Society of Iranian Studies (ISIS) Conference.

 - We have three superb graduate programs, two that lead to the M.A. degree, and one that leads to the Ph.D.
 Our large, research-oriented faculty is able to offer graduate supervision in full disciplinary depth and interdisciplinary breadth, supported by a world-class collection of libraries in Montréal.
 Our most recent addition is the Nag Hammadi Seminar.